 Senior Dining Centers provide meals at 11 different locations throughout Huron, Sanilac and Tuscola Counties.
 Individuals age 60+ receive well-balanced and nutritious meals in a group setting.
 Senior Dining Centers provide socialization and promotion of good health.

 Did you know you can use your Bridge Card for the suggested donation for your next meal at any Senior Dining Center?
 For more information, ask one of our Senior Dining Center Hosts.

 Home Delivered Meals (HDM’s) program provides nutritionally sound meals for seniors age 60 and older who are unable to prepare their own meals or attend an HDC Senior Dining Center.
 Temporary delivery may be provided after a surgery or an accident as well.
 HDM’s are available in Huron, Sanilac and Tuscola Counties.

 Spoonfuls of Plenty (Free Weekly Community Meal)

 A FREE community meal that is served to anyone wanting a nutritious, home-style meal.
-Meals are served every Wednesday from 3:30 to 6:00 pm at the Human Development Commission, located at 429 Montague Avenue in Caro.
+Meals are available every Wednesday from 3:30 to 6:00 pm at the LeRoy Clark Center, located at 435 Green Street in Caro.

 Although HDC provides the coordination of this program, it is supported by local organizations, businesses, and volunteers through donations of money, food and volunteer time.
 Funded in part by the United Way.